pixelart/swiftmailer-manipulator-bundle/README.md

 ### Step 3: Configure the Bundle

 Now, configure your wanted manipulations.
-You have the option to prepend the subject with an string or to prepend the body with the content of a template.
+You have the option to prepend the subject with an string, to prepend the body with the content of a template or change the message's sender address.

 If you are using the default swiftmailer configuration, the config is: